mpvardini/JustIT-Project-Works/README.md

 Data Visualization for "The Wealth of Nations" of Top 20 Rank countries.

 # Findings
-1.Detail study about Data Protection Policy is a statement that sets out how organisation protects personal data.
+1.Detail study about Data Protection Policy that sets out how organisation protects personal data.

 2.Why these policies need to be adhered to while using this data?